 In addition to the above I work for the children's mental health charity Place2Be managing a counselling and well-being service within a local primary school.

-My other roles include volunteering for the national bereavement charity Cruse supporting adult clients with bereavement and loss as well as supervising volunteers.
+My other roles include volunteering for the national bereavement charity Cruse supporting adults and young people with bereavement and loss

 My counselling experience has involved working with clients presenting with a number of issues including bereavement and loss, anxiety and depression, suicide, developmental trauma, relationship problems and physical and emotional abuse.